mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

   - \<wifkey\> is the private key in WIF format

-In BitShares Blockchain, balances are contained in accounts.
+In DNA Blockchain, balances are contained in accounts.
 Use the following as an example to import your testnet account balances.
 These balances can be claimed, with no fee.

       >>> import_balance ken-test01 ["P5KN-Test-ACTIVE-Private-key-Pn3jNVZBh"] true